jeffreylanters/unity-entity-component-system/README.md

 	public override void OnInitialize () { }

 	// Event triggered when the system is updating
 	//   This event is called every frame public override void OnUpdate () {

-		// Access the first entity's component
+		// EXAMPLE: Access the first entity's component this.firstEntity;
-		this.firstEntity;

-		// Access all the entities components
-		foreach (var _entity in this.entities) { }
+		// EXAMPLE: Access all the entities components foreach (var _entity in this.entities) { }

+		// EXAMPLE: Use the static 'Instance' to access other systems InventorySystem.Instance;

+		// EXAMPLE: Use the 'GetComponentOnEntity' and 'HasComponentOnEntity' methods to
+		// access other components on entities
+		this.GetComponentOnEntity<OtherComponent> (this.firstEntity, component => { });
+		this.HasComponentOnEntity<OtherComponent> (this.firstEntity);
 	}

 	// Event triggered when the system is enabled